 Thomas John Pickering holds an M.A. in rhetoric and composition from Washington State University and is currently a doctoral student at the University of Massachusetts.
 His work occurs broadly at the intersections of composition/rhetoric and marxism, and his interests include critical pedagogy, rhetorical ecology theory, basic writing, circulation, and digital writing theory and practice.

-Research Areas: Composition and Rhetoric, Digital Humanities & Media, Theory and Culture
+Specializations: Composition and Rhetoric, Digital Humanities & Media, Theory and Culture

 Tom Poehnelt received his dual-BA in English and Public Communications from Buffalo State College and completed his MA in English and American Literature at NYU.
 He is currently working on his PhD in English via the American Studies track, specializing in Asian American literature and graphic novels.
 His current research interests include American orientalism, critical race theory, diaspora, violence and war, and counter-hegemonic cultural practices.
 Tom has presented at the SUNY Stony Brook Graduate English Conference.
 He has also been the recipient of the Mary S. Morris Sterling Academic Scholarship and is a member of the Sigma Tau Delta English Honor Society.

 Neelofer Qadir is a doctoral candidate in English, specializing in contemporary fiction from the Global South.
 Her dissertation "Afrasian Imaginaries: Global Capitalism and Labor Migration in Indian Ocean Fictions, 1990 - 2015," puts contemporary cultural texts from Africa and Asia into dialogue to elucidate their relationships in the Indian Ocean's longue durée without defaulting to the colonizer-colonized frames through which they have been studied historically.
 Neelofer regularly teaches courses in literature and composition in the English department.